shrutikapoor08/devjoke/README.md

 - Be the promise to my callback ❤️.

 ***

+New programmer : It realy worked at first time.👍

+Experienced programmer : It realy worked at first time??🤔

+***
 📄 Documentation is like sex.

 When it's good, it's very good.